AllenCellModeling/fish_morphology_code/README.md

 Use `--test=True` to download only two sample fields to the `quilt_data_test` directory.

 ### Normalized (autocontrasted) 2D tiffs
+These images are autocontrasted versions of the above tiffs, using code in this repo, as well as single cell segmentated images of the fields using their segmentaitons masks.
 The images in this dataset are 8 bits.
 To get the whole dataset (~7 GB) of all 478 fields:
 ```